illusiaDecafish/bootselBoot/README.md

 ## for Pi Pico to test bootselBoot

 Install any executable that includes pico_stdio_usb.
-For example, here is a test code named pwmled.c The pwmled is a small code and blinks on-board LED continuously using PWM capability of Pi Pico and reads a character from USB port to change blink period.
+For example, here is a test code named pwmled.c that is a small code and blinks on-board LED continuously using PWM capability of Pi Pico and reads a character from USB port to change blink period.

 To build pwmled, create a direcory named 'pwmled' neighbouring pico-sdk directory.